 The Association urges its affiliates to develop guidelines that create safe learning environments.
 (00,07,13,18)

 VII-9 Health and Employment

-The Oklahoma Education Association believes that education employees shall not be subjected to any adverse employment action due to a medical condition.
-(94,18)
+The Oklahoma Education Association believes education employees shall not be subjected to any adverse employment action due to a medical condition, regardless of the origin of said condition.